-Jo has exhibited in galleries in New York City, San Francisco, and Panama City.
-Her painting was featured on the cover of McSweeney's Quarterly Concern, Issue 16, and she was a finalist for the El Prisma de la Vida design competition at the Biomuseo in Panama City, Panama.
+Jo earned a BFA from Rhode Island School of Design and her work has been shaped by a career of continuous exploration of methods and materials through multidisciplinary practices.
+All along, painting remains a throughline.
+Beyond Pennsylvania, Jo has exhibited in galleries in New York City, San Francisco, and Panama City.
+Her work was featured on the cover of McSweeney's Quarterly Concern, Issue 16, and she was a finalist for the El Prisma de la Vida design competition at the Biomuseo in Panama City, Panama.
 She recently completed an artist residency at EyStudio!
 Madrid.
-Jo lives in a house in the woods of Lancaster, PA, with her three teenage daughters, their dog, and a thriving collection of plants.

 Statement